Kitchen Electrical Upgrades for Island Outlets and Appliance Circuits

 The Island Outlet Challenge

 Kitchen islands need outlets, but running power to a freestanding island requires floor penetration or ceiling drops.
 Planning this during construction costs far less than retrofitting later.
-Pop-up outlets offer sleek solutions.
+Pop-up outlets offer sleek solutions that hide when not in use.

 Appliance Circuit Planning